 This course provides an introduction to web development tools and technologies that are widely used in the development and distribution of content-focused websites and interactive web applications.
 Students will produce such websites and applications, and publish them using modern techniques.
 Programming projects are required.
-(Prerequisites: IGME-102 and (IGME-110 or NMDE-103).
-Students may not take and receive credit for IGME-230 and IGME-235.
-If you have earned credit for IGME-235 or you are currently enrolled in IGME-235 you will not be permitted to enroll in IGME-230.)
+(Prerequisites: IGME-102 and (IGME-110 or NMDE-103) or equivalent courses and students in NWMEDID-BS or NMDE-BFA programs.
+Students cannot take and receive credit for this course if they have taken IGME-235.)
 Lec/Lab 3 (Fall, Spring).

 Introduction to Web Technology for Game Developers